ahmadfaa1z/Data-Science-Projects-Exercises/New-Cases-Prediction/README.md

 ### EDA steps:
 1. Convert non-numerical data to missing values in new_cases column for train dataset.
 2. Impute missing values with linear interpolation method
-  - Plot the graph to visualize the data (as a reference)
+  - Plot the graph to visualize the data (as references)
 3. Get train and test data with window size of 30 days to be trained to the deep learning model.

 ## Deep Learning Model